How to Manage an Entrepreneur The Right Way

 Entrepreneurs are the ones who are going to protect the integrity of your project and stop it from becoming a camel.
 They will be the guardians of a singular path forward.
-They’ll run through walls for you.
 They’re not people pleasers, they’re problem solvers.
-Their religion is the market and the only real truth is what the market says.
-Yes, it can be frustrating to manage an entrepreneur, but they are the ones who will move your company forward.
+Their religion is the market and the only real truth for them is what the market says.
+Yes, it can be frustrating to manage an entrepreneur, but they’ll run through walls for you.
+Other people might help you keep the status quo, but entrepreneurs are the ones who will move your company forward.

 How to Manage An Entrepreneur

 My encouragement to you is to learn how to manage people like me.
 The biggest advice I can give you is to clearly identify what you are trying to accomplish.
-When I bring back my best ideas, if you feel they need more work, keep pushing the goals.
+When I bring back my best ideas, if you feel they need more work, ask questions, point out problems, and keep preaching the goals.
 Try not to tell me how to do it as you’ll risk losing my interest.
 Use phrases like “I’m concerned this isn’t going to get us to where we want to be because of…” or “Do you believe this solution will achieve the results we’re looking for?”

 If you have your own idea about how to tackle the problem, and you feel fairly strongly about it, don’t ask me to tackle it.
 Get someone else for that particular project.
 Otherwise it’ll just be frustrating for the both of us.